mfournier91/prototypalInheritance/README.md

 ##What's 'new'?

-Remember that the constructor is just a function: its just capitalized by convention and there's nothing inherently different about it except how we as programmers use it.
+Remember that the constructor is just a function: it's just capitalized by convention and there's nothing inherently different about it except how we as programmers use it.
 The instance is the object created by calling the constructor with the new keyword.
 Keeping all that that in mind, lets add a console.log(this) to the constructor and lets call the function with and without the new keyword.
 ```